Beyond the Audio Guide:

 Screenshot of an empathy map for a participant

 • “So, one is prerecorded.
-I do not get enough time as I would want, and I don’t find it interactive and guide.
+I do not get enough time as I would want, and I don’t find it interactive and guided.
 I feel sometimes he might be putting some story around the whole thing just to make it more –ah --- more interesting.”

 • “I prefer the visual over the audio versions.
 I am personally not a slow person so don’t enjoy the slow pace of the audio guides.
 I also want the content to be easy to consume.
 The audio should be the right length and not too long.”